Danielcosta78/jslib/README.md

 🤝 Contributing

-You can contribute by adding new libraries, versions or yours.
+You can contribute by adding new libraries, versions or yours libraries.
 Simply:

 1. Upload the .js file to the proper libs/{library}/{version}/ folder